matbesancon/BankNotes/model.md

 data projects, which would be to build a reusable online classifier.
 In our case, this could be used by bank to instantaneously verify bank notes received.
 This raises some new issues like the update of different parameters and the detection of new patterns.
+<p></p>
+Special thanks to Rémi for reading the first awful drafts and giving me some valuable feedback.

 ___
 <font size="0.7">
 [1] Image source: scikit-learn.org